-Dog trainers and medical professionals also warn owners that puppies that are not properly leash trained will turn into adult dogs that pull incessantly on their dog leashes thereby continuing this misbehavior.
+Dog trainers and medical professionals also warn owners that puppies that are not properly leash trained will turn into adult dogs that pull incessantly on their leashes, thereby continuing this misbehavior.

-This can be a major issue particularly with strong medium or large breeds that can drag the owner behind them, like Staffordshire Bull Terriers.
-These dogs can weigh upwards of 60 pounds and have serious power, which means problems when the dog decides to take off.
+This can be a major issue with strong medium or large breeds that can drag the owner behind them.

-Research demonstrates² that tools such as no pull dog harnesses which serve as disruptive stimuli work better with dogs who like to pull a lot (Shivik et al. 2000; PDF).
-Compared to negative or positive punishment methods, using a no pull dog harness simply serves as an “undesirable event” for the dog, which eventually leads the animal to change its course of action towards a more desirable behavior³.
+Compared to negative or positive punishment methods, using a no-pull dog harness simply serves as an “undesirable event” for the dog, which eventually leads the animal to change its course of action towards a more desirable behavior (8).